yukiluo/YUCHI/README.md

 # YUCHI
-THis is my One Page Resume.
+This is my One Page Resume.